 Finding out you’ve got cervical cancer even after attending regular smear test appointments can be shocking and distressing.
 So if there’s been an issue with your screening, we’re here to help you and can guide you through what to do next.

-Of course, no amount of compensation can undo what’s happened to you, but it can make a big difference to your life in the future, and make sure you’re not struggling to get what you need.
+Of course, no amount of compensation can undo what’s happened to you.
+But it can make a big difference to your life in the future, and make sure you’re not struggling to get what you need.

 Our Medical Negligence Solicitors offer a free claims assessment and will be happy to discuss your situation with you.
 Ask us if we can act for you on a No Win, No Fee basis.

 We have a strong track record of helping people who’ve received a late cervical cancer diagnosis get the compensation and support they deserve.
 For example, we recently helped a man whose wife died after doctors missed symptoms of cervical cancer.
 Sadly, her condition was incurable.
+Our expert stated that if these mistakes hadn’t happened in her healthcare, our client’s wife wouldn’t have developed invasive cervical cancer and passed away when she did.